 How much does it cost for a first class ticket on Singapore Airlines?

 Between the United States and Singapore, roundtrip fares run between $12,000 and $18,000 roundtrip.
 Between the United States and either Tokyo or Frankfurt (the cities through which the First Class/Suites equipped aircraft transit), fares can sometimes be lower if competing airlines offer fare sales.
-At Going, we haven't seen many great deals for First Class, but we have found many deals in Singapore's almost-as-good business class for under $2,500 roundtrip.
+At Going, we haven't seen many great deals for First Class, but we have found many relatively cheap flights in Singapore's almost-as-good business class for under $2,500 roundtrip.

 How to upgrade to first class of Singapore Airlines for free.